This page contains affiliate links. For more information please read my Disclosure Policy.

 Just like my Homemade Strawberry Jam, this pomegranate jelly recipe is made of 3 simple ingredients: Pomegranate juice, sugar, and pectin.

 Do I need to use Pectin?

-Many fruits simply don’t contain enough natural pectin to make a jelly.
-Unlike jams and other forms of preservation, only the juice is used to make jelly.
-Most natural pectin is contained in the skin and seeds or core of fruits.
+Many fruit juices simply don’t contain enough natural pectin to make a jelly.
+Most natural pectin is contained in the skin and seeds or core of fruits and unlike jams and other forms of preserves, only juice is used to make jelly.

 Pectin resolves that for me.
 It’s consistent, easy to use, and I can get my jelly made in 30 minutes.
 Win?
 Yes.